chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## 2. Set Constraints

-So we can move quickly, let's set boundaries of time and materials upfront.
+So you can move quickly, let's set boundaries of time and materials upfront.
 Decide what you will and will not use.

 When building software, you can consider aggressive time frames (2 hours, 2 days, 1 week), and your materials can be a mix of the following.
-We suggest you picking more than one.
+We suggest you pick more than one.

 - no database
 - raw materials (paper and pen)